| | | | | |

 The colorful bracts are what we consider the flower petals, the showy part of the plant and in the case of the one above, the red.
 The poinsettia flowers should be vibrant and completely colored.

 Check the flowers to be sure they are green or red-tipped.
-If there is yellow pollen covering the flowers and/or bracts, the plant will not be holding it’s bloom much longer.
+If there is yellow pollen covering the flowers and/or center of the bracts, the plant will not be holding it’s bloom much longer.

 The poinsettia should look full from all sides.
 I like to look straight down on mine to make sure it’s bursting with lush bracts.